GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 );
 ```

-I only have three tables.
-The first one is for posts, excluiding the primary key
+I only have trree tables.
+The first one is for posts, and excluding the primary
-it only has one field: the id of the post, which is just a string with the last
+key, it only has one field: the ID of the post, which is just a string with the last
-segment in it's path.
+segment in its path.

-The second table is for readers, it stores IP adresses and user agent strings.
+The second table is for readers.
+It stores IP adresses and user agent strings.
 The reader table also has an index that ensure that each `ip_address` and
 `user_agent` pair must be unique, which means that for this system a reader is
-a unique combination of ip address and user agent.
+a unique combination of IP address and user agent.
 This is totally not real, but
 it is a good approximation for me.

-The third table, "likes", is just a relation between many readers and many posts.
+The third table, "likes," is just a relation between many readers and many posts.
 I let users like the same post as many times as they want because the
 `ip_address` and `user_agent` combination of the "readers" table is not unique
 at all.
 A like is merely a combination of a user and a  post, somebody liked